o3de/ROSConDemo/docker/README.md

 git clone git@github.com:aws-lumberyard/ROSConDemo.git
 docker build -t roscon_demo -f ROSConDemo/docker/Dockerfile .
 ```

+Note: the build process is going to download all the necessary assets for running
+the demo so it can take several hours depending on the Internet connection.

 ## Running the Docker Image

 GPU acceleration is required for running O3DE correctly.
 For running docker